How to bet on college football: Top sportsbook apps, promos for Indiana-Miami

-How, where to bet on College Football Playoff: Best betting apps, sportsbook promos for Miami vs. Indiana
+How, where to bet on College Football Playoff: Best betting apps, sportsbook promos for Indiana vs. Miami

 Here's how to bet on the College Football Playoff National Championship Game on Monday, Jan.
 19, between the Indiana Hoosiers and Miami Hurricanes